Updated April 19, 2018

 As we work to empower every voice in our community and share the information, services, and opportunities that fulfill Oak Park's aspirations, we often get questions about being an informed citizen.
 Here are answers to recently asked questions about becoming a more engaged community member.
 Have a question not answered here?
 Tell us now >

-- Yes!
-You can register to vote during open library hours.
+- At the library, register to vote during open library hours.*

 At the library, eligible voters who reside anywhere within the state of Illinois can register.
 You must be:

-- At least 18 years old by the general election
+- At least 18 years old by the general election, and

 Bring two pieces of identification.
 Neither needs to be a photo ID, but one must include your current address.
 Acceptable forms of ID include: